 Your business is not only being judged on its products, it’s also being judged on how they’re displayed.

-A storeowner doesn’t have time to constantly play around to get products to sit just right or into the perfect position.
+A store owner doesn’t have time to constantly play around to get products to sit just right or figure out how to correctly display them.

 They have hundreds of products in their store and they need to be able to easily merchandise them all.

-If storeowners can imagine how your products will look in their store and see that they’ll neatly sit on a table, hang on a hook or stack by their counter, they’re more likely to carry your work.
+If store owners can imagine how your products will look in their store and see that they’ll neatly sit on a table, hang on a hook, or stack on a counter, they’re more likely to carry them.

 Make sure your craft show display is up to snuff (need help?
 Everything that must be in place is covered here)